ronled86/ClipPilot/wiki/Installation-Guide.md

 # 📦 Installation Guide

-This guide will help you install ClipPilot on your Windows system.
+This guide will help you install ClipPAilot on your Windows system.

 ## 🔧 System Requirements

-Before installing ClipPilot, make sure your system meets these requirements:
+Before installing ClipPAilot, make sure your system meets these requirements:

 ### **Minimum Requirements**
 - **OS**: Windows 10 (version 1809 or later) or Windows 11